w3tecch/express-graphql-typescript-boilerplate/README.md

 * Run `npm run docs` to generate all doc files and serve it on `http://0.0.0.0:8080`

 ### Seed
-* Run `npm run sdb:eed` to seed some data into the database
+* Run `npm run db:seed` to seed some data into the database

 ### Migration
 * Run `npm run migrate` to migration the new schema to the database